trinityd/HearthstoneCardFinder/README.md

-HearthstoneCardFinder
+Hearthstone Card Finder

-Search Hearthstone cards through a Chrome extension.
+Search Hearthstone cards through a Chrome extension, using OMGVamp's Hearthstone API. (http://hearthstoneapi.com/)

 Type in your search, and pick your sorting options.
 Click "Search" or press Enter to search.